pranayrobo/soundcom/README.md

 # What is Soundcom?
-### _Soundcom_, A Powerfull audio encoder.
-It can transmit encoded data using Sounds, its Simple UI & Instant Start is very easy to use.
+### _Soundcom_, a powerful audio encoder.
+Share encoded data through sounds, its simple instant start user interface	is very compatible to use.
 You can reliably record your meetings, speeches, lectures, songs etc. & Make great moments sound fantastic.
 ![cover](https://user-images.githubusercontent.com/17242746/33632752-a8a0a5f0-da34-11e7-86aa-fd9b26993320.png)